Red Screen after MacOS and Final Cut Pro Updates?

 If correctly set, will appear as “my username (me) – Read & Write” and not as “System”.

-Please follow this video to add yourself to the “Read & Write” permissions of the “Plug-Ins” and “FxPlug” folders.
+Please follow along to this video to add yourself to the “Read & Write” permissions of the “Plug-Ins” and “FxPlug” folders.
 Do not apply permissions to applications inside the FxPlug.
 Please only apply permissions to the folders.

 Watch the video below to see the permissions for these folders.